 A life insurance quote is an estimate of what the price of insurance will be.
 A quote gives the estimated premium, which is the amount of money that needs to be paid into the policy each year.
-A life insurance quote can be a bit more complicated than a simple price, because the price of the insurance can change each year.
-A true quote will show the cost of insurance in every single year of the policy so that the policy-owner can make intelligent decisions about whether or not owning the policy fits into their finances over time.
-It can be wise to compare quotes from multiple companies in order to find the best priced policy for your specific needs.
+A life insurance quote can be a bit more complicated than a simple price because the price of life insurance can change each year.
+A true quote will show the cost of insurance in every single year of the policy so that the policy owner can make intelligent decisions about whether or not owning the policy fits into their finances over time.
+It can be wise to compare quotes from multiple companies in order to find the best-priced policy for your specific needs.

 A quote is an estimate because the price of the insurance depends upon the health of the insured person.
 A healthier person will get a lower rate, and a less healthy person may get a higher rate.
 Insured people are classified into different groups by the insurance company, each group being given a specific health rating.
 It is impossible to know which health rating a life insurance company will ultimately assign you without going through their underwriting process.
 Please note that a quote is not a guarantee that the insurance will not cost more.

 How to get a Term Life Insurance Quote

 You can get a quote on life insurance easily in a matter of minutes.
 Use either our quoting widget or enter your zip code above.
 You can also call us at 1-844-578-0620 and speak to someone over the phone to get help with life insurance quotes.
 You can easily get a price estimate by providing your age, sex, state of residence, the death benefit desired, the length of term coverage, and your estimated health.
 If you are healthy you will get a better-priced quote, if you are unhealthy or a smoker, the quote will be for a higher premium amount.
 The widget only takes a minute, but for more accurate quotes you should fill in the complete form.
 Here is our widget that you can use for a quick quote.

 Basics of the Price of Life Insurance